Betchton: Transport

 Authorised by an Act of Parliament, the 93 mi Trent & Mersey Canal (James Brindley's "Grand Trunk") linking the Bridgewater Canal at Preston Brook with the River Trent below Shardlow was fully opened in May 1777.
 This was ten years after Josiah Wedgwood cut the first sod.
 On the four-mile stretch of canal through Betchton, between the River Wheelock aqueduct and the Church Lawton Aqueduct where the canal crosses the A50 Liverpool Road, there are fourteen locks, a further aqueduct at Chells Hill, and seventeen bridges, including one where the M6 Motorway passes over the canal.
 Eight structures are listed by Historic England, namely four bridges, two locks, and two mileposts.
 Being a narrow gauge canal, the dimensions of the locks restrict use to boats up to seven feet wide and seventy-two feet in length.
 The fourteen locks are part of a much longer flight where the canal ascends more than one hundred and fifty feet from Malkins Bank into North Staffordshire.
-The working boats, often with the family living onboard, carried goods to and from the area, the trade benefitting the whole parish, especially Malkins Bank and Hassall Green.
+The working boats, often with the family living on board, carried goods to and from the area, the trade benefitting the whole parish, especially Malkins Bank and Hassall Green.
 The canal's freight activity mainly involved carrying timber, coal and limestone to the thriving salt works at Malkins Bank, and taking their product away.
-Milk and other agricultural products were carried to the towns of Stoke on Trent, and stable manure transported the other way.
+Milk and other agricultural products were carried to the towns of Stoke-on-Trent, and stable manure transported the other way.
 Today it is pleasure boats that ply the canal, while the towpaths provide waterside walks.